aizhimou/nz-accredited-employer-inspector/docs/extension-api-ssot.md

 `employer_searches` and `employer_search_results` are removed.
 D1 is not used as a query-response cache.

 No-match observations and refresh cooldowns need no cleanup job: resolution/authorization ignores them after their configured boundary, and later successful observations replace the relevant refresh metadata.
 The timestamps are not official accreditation facts.

+### Scheduled R2 open-data projection

+The Worker scheduled handler is not an API route.
+Its daily Cron invocation checks whether at least 72 hours have elapsed since the last successful publication; when due, it writes the following objects to the `OPEN_DATA_BUCKET` R2 binding:

+- immutable `snapshots/YYYY-MM-DD/employers.csv` and `metadata.json` objects;
+- immutable `schema/employers-v1.json`;
+- mutable `catalog.json`, updated only after the dated files succeed.

+The CSV is NZBN-ordered and contains only the allowlisted public projection: employer/trading names, NZBN, accreditation expiry and derived snapshot status, verification provenance, and official-import enrichment fields.
+It excludes normalised search data, refresh controls, platform identities, client hashes, confirmations, no-match observations, and waitlist records.
+Publication stops on validation, output-size, or excessive row-count-change failures.
+This operational path does not change extension resolution semantics.

 ## 10. Trust and provenance